Online, Virtual and Classroom Courses

 NEBOSH, the National Examination Board in Occupational Safety and Health, qualifications are seen as the ultimate benchmark for any health and safety professional, attracting over 50,000 candidates globally each year.

-The NEBOSH National General Certificate and NEBOSH International General Certificate are their most popular qualification.
+The NEBOSH National General Certificate and NEBOSH International General Certificate are their most popular qualifications.
 As level 3 qualifications, equivalent to UK A-levels, they provide a solid grounding for managing health and safety within the workplace and offer a clear route to higher-level qualifications, like the NEBOSH National Diploma.

 Industry-specific qualifications are also available in the areas of construction, fire and risk management, oil and gas, and the environment.